Moneyl/RFGR-Script-Loader-Wiki/Docs/Installation.rst

 - The `Visual Studio 2017 x86 Redistributable <https://aka.ms/vs/15/release/VC_redist.x86.exe>`_ is required for RSL.
 You might need to fully restart your PC for the install to properly complete.

-Installation
+Steps
 --------------------------------------------------------

 .. note:: If you have a version of RSL prior to 0.4.0 installed, you should delete it before installing this version to minimize the chance of issues.
 Feel free to save your settings folder however.

 - Download the latest release from the `releases page <https://github.com/Moneyl/RFGR-Script-Loader-Wiki/releases>`_
 - Unzip the release and copy the folder it contains into your Red Faction Guerrilla Re-mars-tered folder.
 In steam you can find that by right clicking the game in your library, clicking properties > Local files > Browse local files.
 After copying the files your RFGR folder should look something like this:

 .. figure:: Images/RFGR_Folder_Cropped.png
    :alt: Roughly what you should see after a proper install

    How your RFGR folder should look after a proper install.
 You might see a few other folders, which is fine.

 .. important:: Note that RFGR Script Loader.DLL and the Scripts and Fonts folders are not in the same folder as rfg.exe.
 If they are, you've made a mistake.

-- Run the RSL as admin.
+- Run RSL as admin.
 You can run it when the game is running or when it isn't.
 If the game isn't already running it should be started automatically.
 - Wait until you hear 3 beeps.
 This means that the RSL has succesfully activated.
 It might take 5-10 seconds before occuring, and you'll likely need to load a save first before it's fully active.
 - The RSL is now ready for use.
 You can use F1 to toggle the overlay where you'll see a welcome menu with more shortcuts.
 You should read the usage guide and scripting guides for more info.